netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 # <a name="onboarding">A) Onboarding of ADM agent </a>

-You can deploy a Citrix ADM agent as a microservice in the Kubernetes cluster to view service graph in Citrix ADM.
-[ADM agent onboarding](../../adm-agent-onboarding) as a Kubernetes Job helps you to deploy container-based Citrix ADM agent and also performs all the necessary settings in Citrix ADM for generating service graph.
-This Job also registers the Tier-1 ADC in the Citrix ADM.
+You can deploy a NetScaler ADM agent as a microservice in the Kubernetes cluster to view service graph in NetScaler ADM.
+[ADM agent onboarding](../../adm-agent-onboarding) as a Kubernetes Job helps you to deploy container-based NetScaler ADM agent and also performs all the necessary settings in NetScaler ADM for generating service graph.
+This Job also registers the Tier-1 NetScaler in the NetScaler ADM.
-To deploy ADM agent onboarding, you need to Kubernetes Secret with Access ID and Secret for accssing Citrix ADM.
+To deploy ADM agent onboarding, you need to Kubernetes Secret with Access ID and Secret for accssing NetScaler ADM.

-## **Get Access ID and Secret to access Citrix ADM**</a>
+## **Get Access ID and Secret to access NetScaler ADM**</a>

-Perform the following steps to get access ID and secret for accessing Citrix ADM:
+Perform the following steps to get access ID and secret for accessing NetScaler ADM:

-1. Log in to Citrix Cloud account.
+1. Log in to NetScaler Cloud account.

 2. On the left Menu panel, select **Identity and Access Management**.